Recently, every website on our primary server was simultaneously attacked. The offending party indiscriminately replaced the contents of every

 A comprehensive survey of the damage is critical.
 Examine code, files, settings, parameters, databases, scripts — everything.
 As you begin to understand the nature of the attack, do some research.
 Assume the worst — a seemingly minor attack could turn out to be quite extensive.
 Use a reverse IP tool to check for damage on neighboring domains on your server.
 Determine the specificity of the attack.
 If the attack is directed at your sites exclusively, proceed with extreme caution — someone could be watching your every move.
 In general, the more specific the attack, the greater the immediate threat.

 Determining time of attack will enable you to pinpoint a range of IP addresses in the statistics or access logs.
 For example, say you know that the attack happened on Wednesday, July 19th at approximately 1:30PM.
-From your stats log, order the Hosts/IP Address list by "date/time" and copy that particular range of IP addresses to your note file for later search.
-Scour as much IP data as possible.
+From your stats log, order the Hosts/IP Address list by “date/time” and copy that particular range of IP addresses to your note file for later search.
+You want to scour as much IP data as possible.

 Once your notes are overflowing with juicy leads, start searching.
 With any luck, you will find something useful.
 Perhaps others have shared with similar experiences.
 Maybe the attack is defined in the Wikipedia.
 Better yet, the attacker(s) may have a website of their own!;) Any URL’s or IP’s associated with the attack should be investigated via a lookup/reverse lookup service.
 Comb thru the lookup results for keywords, names, and addresses and then search for them.
 Continue searching, knocking, and opening.

-As you search, many "doors" will be opened to you.
+As you search, many “doors” will be opened to you.
 If you are using a browser equipped with tabbed browsing (e.g., Firefox), open every lead in a new tab and continue digging.
-It is advisable to have a plugin like Session Manager to enable you to restore your tabs should they crash.
+It is advisable to have a plugin like Tab Save & Restore to enable you to restore your tabs should they crash.
 After you feel confident with your tab set, minimize that browser window and open a new one.
 If you surf tabless or need to scoot, create a new folder and save a nice set of good old-fashioned bookmarks.

 By this time, you should have a solid grasp on the nature of the attack, the extent of damage, and hopefully an idea of the attacker’s identity (or at least their IP or URL).
 Using your new browser window, open new tabs and prepare to restore your websites, prioritized accordingly.
 You may also wish to download a copy of the compromised site for further research.
 Running an online virus scan beforehand is recommended.